 Valued added tax ("VAT") credit refundable is from the Government of Peru.
 VAT receivables from Peru are capitalized to mineral interests given the uncertainty in collection.
+Refunds are credited against deferred costs if and when received.

 k) Share capital

 The Company records proceeds from share issuances net of issue costs.
 Common shares issued for consideration other than cash are valued based on their market value at the date the agreement to issue shares was concluded.
 Proceeds, and issue costs, from unit placements are allocated between shares and warrants issued according to their relative fair value.
 The Fair value of the warrant is determined using the Black-Scholes option pricing model, while fair value of the share is based on the market value at the time of issuance.